Pacific Northwest Massage Therapists Retreat

 CE classes are open to massage therapists who have registered for retreat lodging.

 You can take as many or as few as you like.
-Topics in 2025 include:
+Topics for 2026 include:

-Specific and Effective Structural Techniques for the Neck (Pat O’Rourke)
+Myofascial Treatment Techniques for the Knee (Pat O'Rourke)

 In-Depth Face and Head Massage (Tysan Dutta)